kubernetes-sigs/kubebuilder/docs/book/src/migration/manually_migration_guide_gov3_to_gov4.md

 ## Migration from project config version "go/v3" to "go/v4"

-Update `PROJECT` file layout which stores the information about what resources are in use, to better enable plugins to make useful decisions when scaffolding.
+Update `PROJECT` file layout which stores the information about the resources are use to enable plugins to make useful decisions when scaffolding.

 Furthermore, the `PROJECT` file itself is now versioned.
 The `version` field corresponds to the version of the `PROJECT` file itself, while the `layout` field indicates the scaffolding and the primary plugin version in use.